FatFriedFish/SegNetForECE285/README.md

   file:   DataLoader.py     --Dataloader used for training.

-  file:   training_v4.ipynb --File for training a segnet.
+  file:   training_v6_fixedweight.ipynb --File for training a segnet with weighted loss function.

 ### Training